Guides / Freelancers

 Six weeks later you get a panicked email: "My site is broken!
 The SSL expired!
 Why didn't you tell me?"

 You didn't know.
 You delivered the site and moved on to the next project.
 But the client thinks you're still watching their site — because who else would be?
+You made it, so in their mind you're on the hook for it forever.

 Monitoring closes that gap.
 It takes 5 minutes per client to set up, costs less than a coffee per month, and completely changes how clients perceive you.